requirejs/almond/README.md

 Once `define.unordered` is set, the defined modules will not be evaluated until there is a top-level require() call.

+So to get the modules defined, be sure to have a require() call at the bottom of the file.

 ## How to get help

 * Contact the [requirejs list](https://groups.google.com/group/requirejs).